Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in St Johns Park - Wakeley, placing the area among the bottom 25% of areas assessed nationally

-St Johns Park - Wakeley has recorded approximately 26 residential properties granted approval per year.
-Over the past five financial years, from FY-21 to FY-25, a total of 133 homes were approved, with an additional 8 approved in FY-26 so far.
+St Johns Park - Wakeley has granted approximately 26 residential property approvals per year.
+Over the past five financial years, from FY-21 to FY-25, a total of 133 homes were approved, with an additional 11 approved in FY-26 so far.
 Despite recent population decline, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.

-The average construction cost value for new properties is $189,000, which is below regional norms, offering more affordable housing options.
-This financial year, there have been $6.8 million in commercial approvals, indicating limited focus on commercial development.
-When compared to Greater Sydney, St Johns Park - Wakeley records roughly half the building activity per person and ranks among the 31st percentile of areas assessed nationally.
-This suggests somewhat limited buyer options while strengthening demand for established properties, reflecting the area's maturity and possible planning constraints.
+The average expected construction cost value for new properties is $189,000, which is below regional norms, offering more affordable housing options.
+In the current financial year, there have been $6.8 million in commercial approvals, indicating limited focus on commercial development.
+Compared to Greater Sydney, St Johns Park - Wakeley records roughly half the building activity per person and ranks among the 31st percentile of areas assessed nationally, suggesting somewhat limited buyer options while strengthening demand for established properties.
+New development in the area consists predominantly of detached houses (95%) with a smaller proportion of townhouses or apartments (5%), sustaining its suburban identity and attracting buyers seeking space.

 Frequently Asked Questions - Development